 4. Stronger Workplace Culture

 When wellness is visible and accessible, it creates shared positive experiences.
+Employees who participate in wellness initiatives often report greater team cohesion and improved communication.

 5. Support For Mental Health

 Mental fatigue is real.
-Massage provides a rare pause in the day.
-A moment where employees are not answering emails, solving problems, or multitasking.
+Massage provides a rare pause in the day—a moment where employees are not answering emails or multitasking.
+That reset can improve emotional resilience.

 How Often Should Full Body Massage Be Offered in a Corporate Wellness Plan?

+This is where strategy matters.
 Massage does not need to be daily to be effective.
 Frequency depends on company size, budget, and wellness goals.
+Common models include:

 • Monthly onsite massage days